aiqc/AIQC/docs/_build/html/_sources/community.rst.txt

   + Do not over-optimize.
 Schemas change.
 Over-optimization can make it hard for others to understand, integrate, and adapt your code.
 It's better to move on to the next problem than making the current functionality "x%" better.

   + Can you do it without lambda, function composition, or some complex 1-liner that takes someone else an hour to reverse engineer?
 Remember, most data scientists inherently aren't world class software engineers, and vice versa!

+  + If the code is not used in multiple places, then do not make it a function just for the sake of it.
+It's better to read code top to bottom rather than reverse engineering a DAG of someone else's functions.

   + When in doubt, use many lines to express yourself, lots of whitespace, and shallow depth of modularity.